 The number of fractions or attendances required depends on the type of cancer being treated and the aim of treatment.
 If radiotherapy is used to relieve symptoms, rather than cure the cancer, fewer sessions are usually needed.

 External beam radiotherapy can be delivered using a variety of techniques.

 Conventional external beam radiotherapy

-Most people receiving radiotherapy will have external radiotherapy delivered by a source of radiation outside the body.
+Most people receiving radiotherapy have external radiotherapy delivered by a source of radiation outside the body.

-External radiotherapy is usually carried out as an outpatient, which means that you will not have to stay in hospital overnight.
-However, you may need to stay in hospital if you are having chemotherapy in combination with radiotherapy (chemoradiotherapy), or if you are unwell.
+External radiotherapy is usually carried out as an outpatient procedure, so you won't have to stay in hospital overnight.
+However, you may need to stay in hospital if you're having chemotherapy in combination with radiotherapy (chemoradiotherapy), or if you're unwell.

-During the procedure, you will be positioned on a treatment table and a radiotherapy machine (linear accelerator) will direct high-energy rays at the area being treated.
+During the procedure, you'll be positioned on a treatment table and a radiotherapy machine (usually a machine called a linear accelerator) directs high-energy radiation at the area being treated.

-You will need to keep as still as possible throughout the treatment.
-You will be able to breathe normally during your treatment.
-The procedure only takes a few minutes and is completely painless.
+You'll need to keep as still as possible throughout the treatment, although you can breathe normally.
+The procedure only takes a few minutes each day and is completely painless.

-While you are having treatment, you will be left alone in the treatment room.
-A radiographer will operate the machine from outside the room and will watch you through a window or on closed circuit television.
-If necessary, you will be able to talk to the radiographer during the procedure using an intercom.
+While you're having treatment, you'll be left alone in the treatment room.
+A radiographer operates the machine from outside the room and watches you through a window or on closed circuit television.
+If necessary, you'll be able to talk to the radiographer during the procedure using an intercom.